The legal steps of a truck accident claim include:

 - Demanding and reviewing copies of all documents and any additional evidence

-STEP FOUR: Send the Personal Injury Demand Letter
+4: Send the Personal Injury Demand Letter

 Here’s the big step.
 You and your legal team have collected and reviewed the evidence and have enough to move forward with demands.
-Your truck crash lawyer will now draft and send a personal injury demand letter to the insurance company of the person or business responsible for causing your injuries.
+Your truck crash lawyer will now draft and send a personal injury demand letter to the insurance company of the person or business responsible for causing your truck accident injuries.

 Most significantly, this letter puts down in writing a very specific “demand” — the financial payment amount that will be accepted by the injured parties in order to restore justice.
 A demand letter lets truck companies and their insurers know that they will only be released from liability for this crash under very certain terms outlined in this letter.

-STEP FIVE: Proceeding Toward Settlement or Trial
+5: Proceed Toward Settlement or Trial

 The truck company has your demands in front of them.
 They now have the opportunity to look at evidence and evaluate their own case.
 Depending on the circumstances, the next move of the trucker’s insurance company may include: